ddalland/Auto-VTNA/README.md

 Note that these dependencies also work for several older versions of packages, but the versions above have been shown to work.

+## User manuals:

-## User manual for the python package and graphical user interface: See attachment.
+For user manuals for the python package and graphical user interface: See attachment.
+Also, check out the YouTube tutorial on using the Automatic VTNA Calculator: https://youtu.be/FEDwvUY1Dl4?si=zHkratsrWyWnk0tW